MicrosoftDocs/minecraft-creator/creator/Documents/CustomComponents.md

 When making changes to JSON and/or the registration of new custom components, it will be necessary to exit out of a world and re-enter to see your changes reflected.

 Once in script, your callbacks can use any API available in the scripting API just like any other script today with the same constraints.

-We are looking forward to seeing what you create!
+## Get started in building custom components

+If you'd like to get started in building add-ons with custom components, visit the [custom components tutorial](./CustomComponentsTutorial.md).
+One important note: in preview versions of Minecraft after 1.21.0, BlockTypeRegistry is known as BlockComponentRegistry.